tagspaces/documentation/docs/linking.md

 ---
-title: Link files, folders and locations
+title: Link to files, folders and locations
 ---

-import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';
+import { ProFeature, CenteredImage, CenteredVideo, FullScreenImage } from '@site/src/components/CommonBlocks';
 import VideoYT from '@site/src/components/VideoYT';

 <ProFeature />

-### General explanation

-One long awaited functionality is the ability to create links between files managed in TagSpaces, so you can navigate from one file to another.
+One long awaited functionality is the ability to create links between files managed in TagSpaces, so you can navigate from one file to another file, folder or location.
 The description field of any file or folder can contain links to other files, folders or locations.
 If you are using markdown for your notes you can place the same kind of links in content of the markdown file.

 <VideoYT
     youtubeId="3F2YUKd6rDc"